mrspeaker/js13k/README.md

 ## Notes on the code

 Here be dragons.
-Written from scratch in a few days - don't got copy-pastin' this just yet.
-I'll try and clean it up.
-If you're reading this, then it's not clean yet.
+Written from scratch in a few days.